 Made a royal borough when local gal Queen Victoria died in 1901, Kensington has retained a certain regal quality ever since.

 Home to London’s most expensive properties, whose occupants wouldn’t think twice of popping to Harrods for the weekly shop, the neighbourhood also has more superlative museums than seems fair on the rest of the capital.
-Plus it’s not all high culture – eating and drinking in character-packed venues also rank amongst the best things to do in Kensington.
-A visit to a museum followed by a pie and a few jars?
+Plus it’s not all high culture – there’s plenty of other things to do in Kensington, from eating and drinking in character-packed venues to taking a dip in one of the capital’s most iconic parks.
+A romp round a museum followed by a couple of pints?
 We’re sure even Queen Vic would be amused…

 It’s worth going to the Natural History Museum simply to ogle the building – you’ll likely spend so much time staring at its extraordinary main space, Hintze Hall, it’ll be closing time before you get round to seeing any actual exhibits.
 Not that you’ll ever see everything anyway.
 There are 80 million objects held in the collection, with highlights including animatronic dinosaurs, a meteorite as old as the solar system, the first Neanderthal skull ever found and its most famous resident, Hope the blue whale skeleton.
 Look out, too, for behind-the-scenes tours and monthly Museum Lates, which allow you to complete your ogling with a drink in hand.

 Details: Natural History Museum, Cromwell Road, SW7 5BD | Open daily | Free entry, exhibitions up to £15.50